finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 Delete portfolio

-Delete a single portfolio.
-The deletion of the portfolio will be valid from the portfolio&#39;s creation datetime.
-This means that the portfolio will no longer exist at any effective datetime from the asAt datetime of deletion.
+Delete a portfolio.
+The deletion will take effect from the portfolio&#39;s creation datetime.
+This means that the portfolio will no longer exist at any effective datetime, from the as-at datetime of deletion.

 ### Example
 ```java